Skip to content

 Use ECS Exec to get into the container with the correct shell

 Different base images can have different shells within them.
-If you use incorrect shells, then you might receive errors.
-Make sure that you're using your correct shell according to your application image.
+If you use the incorrect shell, then you receive errors.
+Make sure that you're using your correct shell based on your application image.

 To use ECS Exec to get into the container, run the execute-command command: